converging-mz/converging-mz.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a postdoc working on AI for Science with Dr. Nicholas Chia at the Data Science and Learning division at Argonne National Lab.
-Previously, I obtained my PhD in physics from University of Illinois at Urbana-Champaign, advised by Prof. Nigel Goldenfeld.
+I am a postdoctoral researcher at Argonne National Laboratory, working with Dr. [Nicholas Chia](https://www.anl.gov/profile/nicholas-leeping-chia) on AI for Science.
+I received my Ph.D. in Physics from the University of Illinois at Urbana-Champaign, where I was advised by Prof. [Nigel Goldenfeld](https://guava.physics.ucsd.edu/~nigel/).